-These are a couple of the reasons that I love to can homemade soup and Vegetable Beef is one of our favorites!
+Home Canned Vegetable Beef soup is one of my favorites!
 It also a perfect soup to make at the end of the season when the last of the vegetables are finishing.
 This post isn’t a typical recipe, it’s more of a guideline to allow you to use your own recipe.

 Even though this soup has to be pressure canned, it is still relatively easy to make and can.
 For using your specific pressure canner, read your instructions that came with it.
 It will basically require you to put a few quarts in your canner to start, add your jars with lids, properly attach the cover, let the steam release, let the pressure build, cook for allotted time and then cool down.
 If you don’t have a pressure canner yet, I highly recommend the All American Pressure Canner.
 Another good, but less expensive option is the Presto Pressure Canner.